frappe/crm/README.md

 ## Key Features

 -   **Views:** Create custom views which is a combination of filters, sort and columns.
     -   **Pinned View:** Pin important leads and deals in the sidebar.
-    - **Public View:** Share views to all users.
+    -   **Public View:** Share views with all users.
     -   **Saved View:** Save views for later use.
 -   **Email Communication:** Send and receive emails directly from the Lead/Deal Page.
 -   **Email Templates:** Create and use email templates for faster communication.
 -   **Comments:** Add comments to leads and deals to keep track of the conversation.
 -   **Notifications:** Get notified when someone mentions you in a comment.
 -   **Service Level Agreement:** Set SLA for leads and deals and get notified when the SLA is breached.
 -   **Assignment Rule:** Automatically assign leads and deals to users based on the criteria.
 -   **Tasks:** Create tasks for leads and deals.
 -   **Notes:** Add notes to leads and deals.
-- **Call Logs:** See the call logs with call details and recording.
+-   **Call Logs:** See the call logs with call details and recordings.
-- **Twilio Ingegration:** Integrate Twilio to make and receive calls from the CRM.
+-   **Twilio Integration:** Integrate Twilio to make and receive calls from the CRM.

 ## Getting Started